Customer interaction guidance - for remote gambling licensees (Formal guidance under SR Code 3.4.3)

 14. Licensees must take account of problem gambling rates for the relevant gambling activity as published by the Commission2, in order to check whether the number of customer interactions is, at a minimum, in line with this level.
 For the avoidance of doubt, this provision is not intended to mandate the outcome of those customer interactions.

-Licensees are required to take into account this guidance.
+Licensees are required to take into account this guidance as set out in the Social Responsibility (SR) Code Provision 3.4.3.
 It has been developed to support effective delivery of customer interaction systems and processes in order to meet the outcomes of identifying and reducing harm.

-Scope of Social Responsibility Code 3.4.3 and associated guidance
+Scope of Social Responsibility (SR) Code Provision 3.4.3 and associated guidance

 Lottery licensees are therefore only within scope of these requirements if they offer instant win games or high frequency lotteries.
 High frequency lotteries are defined as a lottery in which any draw takes place less than one hour after a draw in a previous lottery promoted on behalf of the same non-commercial society or local authority or as part of the same multiple lottery scheme.

-The code applies to all remote licences except those stated.
+The Social Responsibility (SR) Code Provision 3.4.3 applies to all remote licences except those stated.
 Therefore, providers of telephone only services under a full remote licence are within scope of these requirements.

 How to use this guidance

-The guidance is intended to support compliance with LCCP SR code 3.4.3.
+The guidance is intended to support compliance with Social Responsibility (SR) Code Provision 3.4.3.
 We do this by setting out the individual requirements and for each one:

-- explaining the aim of each individual requirement, so that licensees can develop their systems to address that aim
+- explaining the aim of each individual requirement, so that gambling operators can develop their systems to address that aim

-- supplying some additional guidance and information for further context.
+- supplying some additional guidance and information for further context which gambling operators are not required to take into account.

-Social responsibility code 3.4.3 sets out the requirements relevant licensees must comply with in relation to remote customer interaction.
+Social Responsibility (SR) Code Provision 3.4.3 sets out the requirements relevant licensees must comply with in relation to remote customer interaction.
 For compliance and enforcement purposes, we will expect licensees to demonstrate how their policies, procedures and practices meet the required outcomes.
 This can be through implementing relevant parts of the guidance or demonstrating how and why implementing alternative solutions equally meet the outcomes.

 Amending this guidance over time

-Our understanding of gambling harms and how they manifest is constantly evolving, and industry continue to trial and assess best practice in addressing those harms.
-So, for the purposes of raising standards, protecting customer interests, and preventing harm to customers, we will update and re-issue guidance.
+Understanding of gambling harms and how they manifest is constantly evolving, and industry continue to trial and assess best practice in addressing those harms.
+So, for the purposes of raising standards, protecting customer interests, and preventing harm to customers, we will update and re-issue guidance as required.
 New guidance may be appropriate for example where new evidence or risks emerge which may have a meaningful impact on how the outcomes can be met, or to reflect lessons learned from compliance and enforcement activity.

 Further customer interaction consultation